carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Tune Dropout Rate using a For Loop
+## CHALLENGE Tune Dropout Rate using a For Loop

 Q1.
 What do you think would happen if you lower the dropout rate?
 Write some code to vary the dropout rate and investigate how it affects the model training.